 11. Circles Canvas Art

 The crazy, bright colors of this canvas art painting just calli to me!
 Stay At Home Artist said this was a fairly quick project, and a fun and easy art that even kids can do.
 Of course, you can change the colors to anything you’d prefer, but I think I will recreate this art with the same colors.
 I just have to find a way to add my personal touch.

 12. Stripes, Anyone?

 Another clever art idea with the use of a painter’s tape.
-Look at just how lovely this art came out.
+Look at how lovely this piece of art came out.
 Michelle from 4 Men 1 Lady used the same color scheme in her house for this art project.
 Make sure to check out her blog to find out how she dealt with paint bleeds in this DIY canvas wall art.

 13. Nifty Flower Canvas Art

 Craft Warehouse used scrapbook paper and Mod Podge in this DIY canvas art project, but you can pretty much use any paper for this one, like old gift wrappers.
 Experiment with this idea to get a different look or vibe – just make sure that the designs or colors of the paper you use will look good together.

 Scrapbook paper is popular for crafters and DIYers alike because of the many designs and patterns to choose from.
 In this art idea from Burlap & Blue, they used scrapbook paper, Mod Podge, a foam brush, canvas and scissors.
 As I’ve said before, you are free to use any paper you have for this kind of project – construction paper, art paper or spare gift wrapping paper if you have it.
 Washi Tape would also give you the same effect as it has plenty of designs to choose from and is available in almost all arts and crafts supply stores.

 15. 3D Wall Art